MPavilion 2020: Thursday 12 November until Monday 5 April

 Instead of building a new pavilion, MPavilion is doing something a little different this year.
 In light of the uncertainty facing the arts community in 2020, we are prioritising the most important part of our cultural sector: our creatives.
 With more funding than ever going directly to creators, we are commissioning people from all walks of life to create, debate and share their knowledge.

 We’re so excited to launch the program for our forthcoming season, expanding the program outside of the Queen Victoria Gardens.
-Visitors will be able to enjoy free events popping up across the city at all six pavilions, from the inner city Docklands to the Monash University campus in Clayton.
+Visitors will be able to enjoy free events popping up across the city, from the inner city Docklands to the Monash University campus in Clayton.
 Events will be staged in new ways to enable social-distancing and we will be implementing capacity restrictions where appropriate.

 November – ‘Re-emerge: A Remix’